+AK/ENSL 1450 Thinking about Contemporary Canada.

-AK/EN 1400 6.0 Critical Thinking, Reading, and Writing.
-By means of a study of texts and themes drawn from the Humanities and Social Sciences, as well as from English Literature, the course aims to develop critical comprehension and the discipline of effective expression in written English.
+Examines how writers, filmmakers, singers and philosophers understand Canada at the end of the Twentieth Century.
+Emphasizes a range of voices, both rooted in Canada and immigrant, and on issues critical to arrival, belonging and the idea of nation means of a study of texts and themes drawn from the humanities and social sciences, as well as from English Literature, the course aims to develop critical comprehension and the discipline of effective expression in written English. (formerly AK/EN 1400 6.0)